nebulab/playbook/source/company-rituals/watercoolers.html.md

 work from an office, it's still great to get to know everyone else—in this case, you can "ban" your co-located colleagues so that Donut only pairs you with people you don't know as well.

-## Birthday celebrations
+## Birthday and Work Anniversary celebrations

-[BirthdayBot](https://birthdaybot.io/) ensures we don't miss a single birthday at Nebulab.
+[Donut Celebrations](https://www.donut.com/celebrations/) ensures we don't miss a single birthday and work anniversary at Nebulab.

-On the day of someone's birthday (or on Monday, if the birthday falls on a weekend), it will post a nice celebratory message in #general, so that the entire team can chime in with their love and a sea of emojis.
+On the day of someone's birthday or work anniversary (or on Friday, if the birthday falls on a weekend), it will post a nice celebratory message in #celebrations, so that the entire team can chime in with their love and a sea of emojis.